NSI’s Reflex Sympathetic Dystrophy Therapy Centers

 Complex Regional Pain Syndrome & The Nervous Systems

-The body’s two nervous systems are comprised of the spinal cord (peripheral) and the brain (central).
+The body’s two nervous systems are centered on the spinal cord (peripheral) and the brain (central).
 The spinal cord nerve network acts as a kind of highway, transporting the signals from the brain to the rest of the body.
 It also sends information about the body back to the brain.
 Both the central and peripheral nervous systems play a fundamental role in complex regional pain syndrome.

 The Types Of CRPS

 There are two types of CRPS – Type 1 and Type 2.